Kahn/freetel/freepbx-sandbox/README.txt

 ------------

 This directory contains a "sandbox" type development environment for FreePBX using sqlite3.
+It was used to develop patches against FreePBX 2.4.0 to progress sqlite3 support.

 The Makefile builds (almost) everything you need for FreePBX (web server, php etc) from scratch and runs it in a "sandbox" environment.
 The notable exception is that it doesn't build Asterisk (yet).

-FreePBX is configured to use lighttpd and and sqlite3.
+FreePBX is configured to use lighttpd (easier than building Apache) and and sqlite3.

 All the files environment are confined to this directory, i.e. you mostly (except for Asterisk) don't need to mess with your PC's